arista-eosplus/packer-veos/VirtualBox/README.md

               - vEOS.vmdk
               - Aboot-veos-2.0.8.iso
     ```
-3. The vEOS.json file contains unique configuration for four vEOS nodes - vEOS-1/2/3/4 as depicted above.
+3. The vEOS.json file contains unique configuration for four vEOS nodes - vEOS-1/2/3/4/cvx as depicted above.
     * You must build the nodes one at a time since each run requires vbox to import the existing ovf/vmdk.
 Run:
         * ```packer build --only=vEOS1 vEOS.json```
         * ```packer build --only=vEOS2 vEOS.json```
         * ```packer build --only=vEOS3 vEOS.json```
         * ```packer build --only=vEOS4 vEOS.json```
+        * ```packer build --only=vEOS-cvx vEOS.json```